ESG for small businesses: How to build and implement an ESG policy

 A drop in share prices is not generally relevant for small businesses, but anything that risks the reputation of your business is.
 Bad practices can adversely impact any company’s reputation quite dramatically.
 And they could also be costly if you are breaching regulations.

-Since its first mainstream appearance in the early noughties, ESG remained predominantly relevant to the corporate world.
-However, over the last few years that has changed dramatically to the extent that embedding good ESG practices is increasingly essential for any size and type of business from a sole proprietor upwards.
+ESG used to be predominantly relevant to the corporate world, however, over the last few years that has changed dramatically to the extent that embedding good ESG practices is increasingly essential for any size and type of business from a sole proprietor upwards.

 What is ESG?